-Selective immunoglobulin deficiency is a congenital immunodeficiency disorder resulting in a low level of one type (class) of antibody (immunoglobulin), even though the levels of other immunoglobulins are normal.
+Selective immunoglobulin deficiency is usually inherited.
+It results in a low level of one type (class) of antibody (immunoglobulin), even though the levels of other immunoglobulins are normal.

 There are several classes of immunoglobulins, such as immunoglobulin A (IgA), IgD, IgE, IgG, and IgM.
-Each class helps protect the body from infection in a different way (see see Antibodies).
-The level of any class may be low, but the most commonly affected class is immunoglobulin A (IgA).
+Each class helps protect the body from infection in a different way (see Antibodies).
+The level of any class may be low, but the most commonly affected class is IgA.

 Most people with selective IgA deficiency have few or no symptoms.
-Others develop chronic lung infections, sinusitis, allergies, chronic diarrhea, or autoimmune disorders, such as systemic lupus erythematosus (lupus) or inflammatory bowel disease (which usually causes gastrointestinal symptoms that often recur or that may be serious).
-A few people develop common variable immunodeficiency.
+Others develop chronic lung infections, sinusitis, allergies, asthma, nasal polyps, chronic diarrhea, or autoimmune disorders, such as systemic lupus erythematosus (lupus) or inflammatory bowel disease (which usually causes gastrointestinal symptoms that often recur or that may be serious).
+A few people develop common variable immunodeficiency over time.

 If given standard blood transfusions or immune globulin infusions (both of which normally contain IgA), some people with selective IgA deficiency produce antibodies against IgA.
 These antibodies may trigger a severe allergic (anaphylactic) reaction (see Anaphylactic Reactions) the next time such people are given a blood transfusion or immune globulin.
 These people should wear a medical identification bracelet or tag to alert doctors to take precautions against such reactions.

 Some people improve spontaneously.
-Life span is usually unaffected unless an autoimmune disorder or another immune disorder (such as common variable immunodeficiency) develops.
+Life span is usually unaffected.
+Rarely, an autoimmune disorder or another immune disorder (such as common variable immunodeficiency) develops.
 These disorders can shorten life span.

 Usually, no treatment of selective IgA deficiency is needed.
 Antibiotics are given to people who have an infection.
 If the disorder is severe, antibiotics are given in advance to prevent infections from developing.
-Selective IgA deficiency that results from taking a drug may resolve if the drug is stopped, but this does not happen very often.
+Selective IgA deficiency that results from taking a drug usually resolves if the drug is stopped.